 Can you use simple, home made cosmetics to save money?
 Or use items that you keep in the larder?
-A recent blog post about budget beauty led to a suggestion from Lizziedolittle that almond oil made a great cheap cleanser and moisturiser.
+A blog post I wrote about budget beauty led to a suggestion from a reader that almond oil made a great cheap cleanser and moisturiser.
 On investigation it appears this is true.
-You can spend quite a bit on it if you buy almond oil packaged for this purpose, or you can get a small bottle for cooking much more cheaply and splash that on instead – it is just a couple of pounds in Sainsbury’s.
+You can spend quite a bit on it if you buy almond oil packaged for this purpose.
+However, to save money you can get a small bottle for cooking much more cheaply and splash that on instead – it is just a couple of pounds in Sainsbury’s.
 If it’s good enough for eating then it’s good enough to use on your face, surely?

 It got me thinking about what other cosmetics you can make cheaply at home rather than splashing the cash in the shops and I have come up with the following.
 I haven’t tried them all, so it would be great to hear if you use any.
 I am thinking here about speed and simplicity.

 It is possible to make all sorts of fabulous and luscious home made cosmetics such as bath bombs, soaps and body butters.
 I used to make beautiful soap before I started working full time, but I want to explore the quick and the cheap!
 Scouring the internet I found the following, some of which I have tried, some I use regularly and others are completely untested, by me anyway.

 #1 Instead of buying shoe deodoriser, sprinkle bicarbonate of soda in your footwear, leave overnight, then just tip out the excess before you wear them.

 #2 Dip your toothbrush into bicarbonate of soda and brush, or dissolve a teaspoon in a glass of water and use as a mouthwash.
 You can make proper toothpaste from bicarbonate of soda too and there are lots of recipes out there.